cod-r/docker-k8s-course/kubernetes2/README.md

 ---

-## Replicaset
+## ReplicaSet

-Pods are rarely used in production clusters, because there are some higher level objects, based on pods, which offer various advantages.
+Pods are rarely directly used in production clusters, because there are some higher level objects, based on pods, which offer various advantages.
 We'll discuss some of them.

 - A *ReplicaSet* is a set of identical (replicated) Pods
 - Defined by a pod template + number of desired replicas
-- If there are not enough Pods, the Replica Set creates more (e.g. in case of node outage; or simply when scaling up)
+- If there are not enough Pods, the ReplicaSet creates more (e.g. in case of node outage; or simply when scaling up)
-- If there are too many Pods, the Replica Set deletes some  (e.g. if a node was disconnected and comes back; or when scaling down)
+- If there are too many Pods, the ReplicaSet deletes some  (e.g. if a node was disconnected and comes back; or when scaling down)
-- We can scale up/down a Replica Set
+- We can scale up/down a ReplicaSet
-  - we update the manifest of the Replica Set
+  - we update the manifest of the ReplicaSet
-  - as a consequence, the Replica Set controller creates/deletes Pods
+  - as a consequence, the ReplicaSet controller creates/deletes Pods

 In practice, you may never need to manipulate ReplicaSet objects: the next workload object is better.